vipul2802/o365hq.com/content/services/Devices Monitoring.md

 +++
 title = "Devices monitoring"
-description = "The service for monitoring the operation parameters of such devices as computers, servers, network equipment, etc." date = 2019-05-22
+description = "The service for monitoring the operation parameters of such devices as computers, servers, network equipment, etc. In addition to this service, at least five hours of on-demand engineer are required each month to respond to emerging issues." date = 2019-05-22

 [taxonomies]